Project Red Flags

 After the presentations of the 2 design finalists the process only allowed for 4 days of community input.
 Thanks to the Supervisor’s Office this time has been extended however, we remain leery of the process due to the following findings:

-The initial voting form only required the voter to choose between the 2 finalist or ‘other:
+The initial voting form only required the voter to choose between the 2 finalist or ‘other.
+That’s it!
+Voters did not need to identify themselves nor was there a mechanism to prevent someone from voting multiple times.

 10 days later the voting form was extended with the following set of questions: